 Independent judiciary

-While several government officials and businessmen were convicted of office abuse, money laundering and corruption in the mid-2010s, such convictions have become less common.
-However, this is not because corruption has drastically decreased.
-The majority of cabinet members, senior officeholders and some prominent members of the ruling family are still directly involved in businesses that benefit from public contracts.
-As of January 2023, two of Oman’s largest business groups (SABCO and Al Yousef Group) were controlled by the minister of foreign affairs and the minister of commerce, either personally or through their close relatives (brothers and children).
+In 2014, Oman signed the United Nations Convention Against Corruption (UNCAC), which imposes obligations to adopt policies and procedures to prevent corrupt practices.
+The State Financial and Administrative Audit Institution (SAI) is tasked with detecting financial and administrative irregularities, ensuring transparency in financial and administrative transactions, and providing recommendations to ensure the avoidance of conflicts of interest.
+In 2023, the SAI addressed 115 cases involving misuse of public funds, including bribery, forgery, abuse of office and conflicts of interest.
+However, despite the optimism surrounding the SAI and its ambitious mandate, the individuals (including public sector employees and businessmen) investigated for corruption and misuse of public funds in 2023 and 2024 did not include the high-profile economic and political figures who have captured popular attention, and embodied the enduring conflict of interest between politics and business since the 1970s.
+This is not because corruption has drastically decreased.
+Prominent members of the ruling family and senior officeholders are directly involved in businesses that benefit from public contracts.
+As of January 2025, two of Oman’s largest business groups (SABCO and Al Yousef Group) were controlled by the minister of foreign affairs and the minister of commerce, either personally or through their close relatives (brothers and children).
 Royal family members, including Sultan Haitham and his brothers, have also developed and consolidated business positions.
-Shihab bin Tariq owns and chairs the Seven Seas group of companies, which has invested worldwide in petroleum, mutual funds, properties and medical supplies.
-Meanwhile, his brother Asad runs several companies, including Asad Investment Company, which operates as his personal investment vehicle.
+Shihab bin Tariq owns the Seven Seas group of companies, which has invested worldwide in petroleum, mutual funds and properties.
+Meanwhile, his brother Asad runs Asad Investment Company, which operates as his personal investment vehicle.

 Prosecution of office abuse